 Ready to test candidates but don't know where to start?
 This step-by-step guide walks you through developing your first assessment.

 First, name your assessment.
-This name is for your reference and is only visible to you, not to your candidates.
+This name is for your reference and is not visible to your candidates.
 We recommend choosing a practical name that allows you to easily organize and keep track of your assessment.
-For example: if you're hiring a UI/UX designer for your New York office, you might call the assessment "UI/UX designer NY office."
+For example: if you're hiring a UI/UX designer for your New York office in May of 2035, you might call the assessment "UI/UX designer NY office (2035-05)".

 Secondly, select a job role.
-This enables us to help you.
-Based on this job role we can tailor the test library to your needs, highlighting the tests that are most relevant to you.
+Based on this job role we can tailor the test library to your needs, highlighting the tests that are most relevant to your role.

 Now it's time to choose the first test for your assessment.
 On this page, you can scroll through the tests currently available in our test library.